kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

 ## Current Caveats

 Kubeflow Pipelines v2 compatible mode is currently in Beta stage.
 It is under active development and some features may not be complete.
-Here are some the current caveats:
+Here are some of the current caveats:

 * Pipelines do not run on [the full Kubeflow] distributions with Multi-User Kubeflow Pipelines. [#5680]
 * Pipelines using [v1 mlpipeline-ui-metadata visualization](/docs/components/pipelines/sdk/output-viewer/) do not compile. [#5666]